-- Mattress toppers increase the lifespan of your mattress since the topper handles much of the weight and pressure when you lie down.
+- Increase the lifespan of your mattress since the topper handles much of the weight and pressure when you lie down.

-- Mattress toppers can alleviate sleep-related problems such as back pain.
+- Alleviate sleep-related problems such as back pain.

-- Mattress toppers give you the ability to alter the overall feel of your bed.
+- Ability to alter the overall feel of your bed.
 Whether soft or firm, cool or warm, body-hugging or not, you can choose the feel of your bed.

 What Is A Mattress Pad?

-A mattress pad makes your bed softer than usual, and they are commonly made from soft materials like cotton.
+A mattress pad makes your bed softer than usual and is commonly made from soft materials like cotton.
 Mattress pads can also make your bed cooler.
 They typically use breathable materials and are usually thinner than mattress toppers.

 Mattress pads are a trendy bed accessory.
-In a 2016 survey, 52 per cent of responders said they use mattress pads as a bed and sleep accessory.
+In a 2016 survey, 52% of responders said they use mattress pads as a bed and sleep accessory.